tzervas/brave-search-mcp/README.md

   - Inputs:
     - `query` (string): The term to search the internet for
     - `count` (number, optional): The number of results to return (max 20, default 10)
+    - `offset` (number, optional, default 0): The offset for pagination
+    - `freshness` (enum, optional): Filters search results by when they were discovered
+      - The following values are supported
+        - pd: Discovered within the last 24 hours.
+        - pw: Discovered within the last 7 Days.
+        - pm: Discovered within the last 31 Days.
+        - py: Discovered within the last 365 Days

 - **brave_image_search**